Brewers vs. Nationals Player Props Betting Odds

-Christian Yelich and Lane Thomas are two of the top players with prop bets available when the Milwaukee Brewers and the Washington Nationals play at Nationals Park on Monday (first pitch at 7:05 PM ET).
+Sportsbooks have set player props for Christian Yelich, Lane Thomas and others when the Milwaukee Brewers visit the Washington Nationals at Nationals Park on Tuesday at 7:05 PM ET.

 Bet on this matchup or its props with BetMGM!